MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 \subsubsection{Runtime Comparison}

 We next compare runtime performance with representative general-purpose frameworks.
-Based on the analysis in Sec.~\ref{sec:comparison-expressiveness}, we choose Drake and MuJoCo as the most informative baselines.
+Based on the analysis in Section~\ref{sec:comparison-expressiveness}, we choose Drake and MuJoCo as the most informative baselines.
 Drake provides strong native support for generic FK/IK and multibody modeling, whereas MuJoCo provides native support for closed-loop import through MJCF together with an explicit cylinder actuator primitive.
 They therefore represent two strong yet complementary points of comparison for MineRobot.
+This comparison is a workflow-level reference under matched robot geometry, actuator bounds, target poses, tolerances, and time budgets, rather than a claim about framework-wide performance limits.
+In this comparison, the success rate is defined as the percentage of randomized trials that satisfy the prescribed stopping criterion within the common \(1\,\mathrm{s}\) time budget.
+Detailed reference-workflow settings are provided in Appendix~\ref{appendix:experiment-details}.
+For FK, success requires all active actuator-length residuals and loop-closure residuals to be below \(10^{-6}\).
+For IK, success requires the objective-change convergence criterion in Algorithm~\ref{alg:ik} to be reached while all actuator lengths remain within their bounds.

+Before comparing runtime, we first validate FK consistency against an independent Drake reference workflow.
+For the FK validation, each robot is evaluated on 100 actuator-length samples drawn within the MRDF-defined admissible bounds.
+The same actuator-length inputs are solved by MineRobot and a Drake-based closed-chain reference model on the same reference assembly branch.
+We define \(e_{\mathrm{FK}}\) as the weighted SE(3) pose residual between the MineRobot and Drake end-effector transformations, using the same translational normalization length \(L_c\) as in the IK objective.

+Table~\ref{tab:fk_drake_validation} shows that MineRobot produces FK poses consistent with the independent Drake reference workflow across all tested robots.
+This validation is complementary to the runtime comparison below: Table~\ref{tab:fk_drake_validation} checks kinematic consistency under the same actuator-length inputs, whereas Table~\ref{tab:engine_runtime_comparison} compares computational efficiency and observed convergence rates.